-4 "Profile: Rosemary Kennedy dies at age 86."
+9 "Profile: Rosemary Kennedy dies at age 86."
 Weekend All Things Considered, 8 Jan.
 2005.
-Opposing Viewpoints in Context

-5 "A Hidden?
-But Quietly Influential?
-Life In 'Rosemary'."
-Weekend Edition Saturday, 3 Oct.
-2015.
-Opposing Viewpoints in Context surgery known as a lobotomy.
-In a lobotomy a doctor "...bores two small holes in the patients skull... he inserts delicate blade and severes the white fibers connecting the frontal lobe and the thalamus" This procedure was meant to rid patients of their irrational behaviors by disconnecting improper signals being sent to their brains.
-Instead, many of the subjects underwent changes eerily similar to that of Rosemary Kennedy who post-operation was "reduced" to "an infant like state, mumbling words and sitting for hours, staring at walls."
-After utter disappointment, due to the lack of success in curing Rosemary, she was admitted to "St. Coletta's School for Exceptional Children in Jefferson, Wisconsin where she lived for more than half a century" and died.
-Despite the belief that subjecting the mentally challenged to experimental surgery and institutionalization would improve their functionality and make them somewhat "normal", when the odds of success are weighed against that of failure it is clear that mindsets such as these were at fault for the demented atmosphere of asylums.
+Opposing Viewpoints in Context damage the families reputation..." their judgement was clouded by their social status.
+12 This fear of social degradation is what lead the Kennedy family to take action in eradicating Rosemary's mental illness through the use of an experimental surgery known as a lobotomy.
+In a latomy a doctor "...bores two small holes in the patients skull... he inserts delicate blade and severes the white fibers connecting the frontal lobe and the thalamus" This procedure was meant to be rid patients of their irrational behaviors by disconnecting improper signals being sent to their brains but instead many of the subjects underwent changes eerily similar to that of Rosemary Kennedy who post-operation was "reduced" to "an infant like state, mumbling words and sitting for hours, staring at walls" 14.
+After utter disappointment due to the lack of success in curing Rosemary of her deficiency was admitted to "St. Coletta's School for Exceptional Children in Jefferson, Wisconsin where she lived for more than half a century"15 and died.
+Despite the belief that in subjecting the mentally challenged to experimental surgery and institutionalization would improve their functionality and make them somewhat "normal", when the odds of success are weighed against that of failure it is clear that mindsets such as these were at fault for the demented atmosphere of asylums.